open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

-**OWL’s Approach to Collective Leadership and Decision Making**
+# OWL's Approach to Collective Leadership and Decision Making

 Open Way Learning embraces a collective leadership model that intentionally departs from the traditional hierarchical structures common in most organizations—including schools.
-Inspired by the philosophies in *The Open Organization* by Jim Whitehurst, *Drive* by Daniel Pink, and *Open Up, Education\!* by Ben Owens and Adam Haigler, OWL’s approach is rooted in the belief that leadership is not confined to titles or positions, but is distributed, transparent, and purpose-aligned.
+Inspired by the philosophies in *The Open Organization* by Jim Whitehurst, *Drive* by Daniel Pink, and *Open Up, Education\!* by Ben Owens and Adam Haigler, OWL's approach is rooted in the belief that leadership is not confined to titles or positions, but is distributed, transparent, and purpose-aligned.

-OWL’s decision-making practices are grounded in five core principles:
+OWL's decision-making practices are grounded in five core principles:

 * Transparency and open-source values — sharing knowledge openly to foster trust and accountability.
 * Purpose-driven work — ensuring every decision and role aligns with our mission and impact goals.